tuethu/IBM-Data-Science-Course/Course 7_Data Analysis with Python/Module 3_Exploratory Data Analysis/Readme.md

 df.select_dtypes(include=['number']).corr()
 ```

+## P-values
-2. For P-values, values less than .001 indicate strong certainty in the correlation, while larger values indicate less certainty.
+values less than .001 indicate strong certainty in the correlation, while larger values indicate less certainty.
 Both the coefficient and P-value are important for confirming a strong correlation.
 The P-value is the probability value that the correlation between these two variables is statistically significant.
 Normally, we choose a significance level of 0.05, which means that we are 95% confident that the correlation between the variables is significant.

 By convention, when the